marosolutions/marketing-nodejs/README.md

 # Installation

 ## npm
 [npm](https://www.npmjs.com/) is the standard node.js packaging system.
-Simply search for "maropost.api".
+The project is at [https://www.npmjs.com/package/maropost.api](https://www.npmjs.com/package/maropost.api).

 # Usage
 To use a service, first instantiate it, providing your Maropost AccountId